grand-mother/radio-simus/lib/python/radio_simus/README.md

 * invert antenna response

 frame.py:
+* in _project_onshowerplane: projection should not be done along v but along line of sight Xmax - xyz0
-* TODO projection should not be done along v but along line of sight Xmax - xyz0
+* in _project_starshape: projection should not be done along v but along line of sight Xmax - xyz0
+---> proper Xmax position needed
+* do we want to have a function get_shower_axis(azimuth, zenith)?
+In principle function direction exists already in shower class.

 signal_processing:
 * function include_shadowing missing

+shower.py:
+* which information would we like to store in the shower class?
+* in SimulatedShower: how to feed Xmax() and Xmax_position() if wanted?
+* in loadInfo_toShower: no error raised if parameter does not exist... how to fix

+signal_treatment.py:
+* nice to have: implement several SNR definitions

+interpolation.py:
+* in do_interpolation: Read-in and save only hdf5 files
+* use magnetic field values and shower core from config-file -- DONE